FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

-For explainability reasons, when exceed ratio of 0.5 is used, it is recommended for the goal duration sum to be an odd multiple of the full trial durations, so conditional throughput becomes identical to a median of a particular set of forwarding rates.
+For explainability reasons, when exceed ratio of 0.5 is used, it is recommended for the goal duration sum to be an odd multiple of the full trial durations, so conditional throughput becomes identical to a median of a particular set of trial forwarding rates.

 The presence of shorter trial results complicates the load classification logic.
 Full details are given later.